 - Keep a separate email account for communication regarding legal matters such as child residency and contact, and other communication with the stalker.

 - Use passwords on all devices.
-Keep them secret and change them often.
+Keep passwords secret and change them often.

 - If your computer has a webcam learn how it works and how to turn it off.
 These devices can be accessed remotely.
 Use tape to cover the lens when you are not using the camera.

-- Use a safer computer such as a public computer of a trusted family member or friend to access your email or use the internet.
+- Use a safer computer such as a public computer of a trusted family member or friend to access your email.